 Primary knee replacement surgery, or the first instance of placing a prosthetic into your knee joint, is when a surgeon will replace the surfaces of your femur, tibia, and patella bones with metal implants.

 Knee Revision Surgery

 During the revision, only one or possibly all three parts may need to be repaired or replaced.
-Some parts of the bone may need to be repaired with a graft.
-Some revisions may require an entire new replacement knee where others may need just some simple revisions.
+Some pieces of the bone may need to be repaired with a graft.
+Some revisions may require an entirely new replacement knee, where others may need just some simple changes.

-A revision may be recommended if pain in the knee is present following surgery or if a follow up X-ray shows that the replacement knee is loose or worn.
-Also, a revision may be suggested if the surgery was performed when you were young, or if at the time you were obese and the extra weight wore down the replacement, or if you participate in high- impact activities which could cause for faster wearing of the replacement.
+A revision may be recommended if the pain in the knee is present following surgery or if a follow-up X-ray shows that the replacement knee is loose or worn.
+Also, a revision may be suggested if the surgery was performed when you were young, or if at the time you were obese and the extra weight wore down the replacement, or if you participate in high- impact activities which could cause for the faster wearing of the replacement.

-A revision surgery is a bit more complex than a total replacement and can take anywhere between 2-3 hours and patients are under general anesthesia for the surgery.
+Revision surgery is a bit more complicated than a total replacement and can take anywhere between 2-3 hours, and patients are under general anesthesia for the operation.

 If you have had a total knee replacement and feel as if you need a revision, our Atlanta orthopedic doctors are highly skilled in this delicate surgery and can help get you back on your feet and back to your life.
 For questions about revision, or other ways to solve your symptoms non-surgically, contact our team at (404) 855-2141.